 DATE: May 22, 2020

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish whether a worker is considered an employee or an independent contractor, in compliance with federal regulations relating to payment for services rendered.

-REVIEW: This OP will be reviewed in June of even-numbered years by the Managing Director of Payroll Services and the Managing Director of Financial Services and Tax (FST) with substantive revisions forwarded to the Assistant Vice President for Financial and Managerial Reporting Services and the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in June of even-numbered years by the Chief Payroll Officer of Payroll & Tax Services with substantive revisions forwarded to the Vice President for Administration & Finance and Chief Financial Officer.

 All information that provides evidence of the degree of control and independence must be considered.
 Facts that provide evidence of the degree of control and independence fall into three categories: behavioral controls, financial controls, and type of relationship.

 b.
 This OP is not applicable to the services of any person who is a current employee.
 Any former or retired employee who has been paid by the Texas Tech University System administration (TTUS) or Texas Tech University (TTU) during the past twelve months cannot be paid as an independent contractor with appropriated funds; however, payment may be made as an independent contractor with local funds if the independent contractor criteria are satisfied.
 Payments to such persons must be made as a supplemental compensation payment through Payroll & Tax Services.

 c.
 This OP is not applicable to the services of course instructors, regardless of the type of pay (hourly or lump sum) or the number of courses taught.
 These persons are generally not viewed as independent contractors under IRS guidelines.

 2. Payments to Employees and Duty to Withhold